suresoftware/october-power-seo/README.md

 version fixes the server errors in the old plugin._

 ## Migration from AnandPatel.SeoExtension
+1. Backup Blog Posts - The fields added by `AnandPatel.SeoExtension` are renamed and prefixed with `powerseo_` in the migrations, which might fail on some servers if the right extensions aren't installed.

-1. Install `SureSoftware.PowerSEO`
+3. Install `SureSoftware.PowerSEO`
-2. Remove `AnandPatel.SeoExtension`
+4. Remove `AnandPatel.SeoExtension`

 As all the syntax for the components are same for the `AnandPatel.SeoExtension`, to upgrade you only need to remove the `AnandPatel.SeoExtension` plugin and add `SureSoftware.PowerSEO`.
 All settings and component parameters should be